Jesse Jackson: SCLC and Operation Breadbasket

-Jackson has been known for commanding public attention since he first started working for Martin Luther King Jr. In 1965 he participated in the Selma to Montgomery marches organized by James Bevel, King and other civil rights leaders in Alabama.
+Jackson has been known for commanding public attention since he first started working for Martin Luther King Jr. In 1965 he participated in the Selma to Montgomery marches organized by James Bevel, King, and other civil rights leaders in Alabama.
 Impressed by Jackson's drive and organizational abilities, King soon began giving Jackson a role in the Southern Christian Leadership Conference (SCLC), though he was concerned about Jackson's apparent ambition and attention-seeking.
 When Jackson returned from Selma, he was charged with establishing a frontline office for the SCLC in Chicago.

-In 1966 King and Bevel selected Jackson to head the Chicago branch of the SCLC's economic arm, Operation Breadbasket and he was promoted to national director in 1967.
+In 1966 King and Bevel selected Jackson to head the Chicago branch of the SCLC's economic arm, Operation Breadbasket, and he was promoted to national director in 1967.
 Operation Breadbasket had been started by the Atlanta leadership of the SCLC as a job placement agency for blacks.
 Under Jackson's leadership, a key goal was to encourage massive boycotts by black consumers as a means to pressure white-owned businesses to hire blacks and to purchase goods and services from black-owned firms.

 T. R. M. Howard, a 1950s proponent of the consumer boycott tactic, soon became a major supporter of Jackson's efforts – donating and raising funds, and introducing Jackson to prominent members of the black business community in Chicago.
 Under Jackson's direction, Operation Breadbasket held popular weekly workshops on Chicago's South Side featuring white and black political and economic leaders, and religious services complete with a jazz band and choir.

 Jackson became involved in SCLC leadership disputes following King's assassination on April 4, 1968.
 When King was shot, Jackson was in the parking lot one floor below.
 Jackson told reporters he was the last person to speak to King, and that King died in his arms – an account that several King aides disputed.
 In the wake of King's death, Jackson worked on SCLC's Poor People's Crusade in Washington, D.C., and was credited with managing its 15-acre tent city – but he began to increasingly clash with Ralph Abernathy, King's successor as chairman of the SCLC.
 In 1969 The New York Times reported that several black leaders viewed Jackson as King's successor and that Jackson was one of the few black activists who was preaching racial reconciliation.
+Jackson believed a conspiracy was involved in King's murder.
+In 1978, he met with King's convicted assassin, James Earl Ray, for four hours.
+Jackson said that Ray was involved in King's assassination but did not kill him, and that others who were involved were "still walking the streets".